Ari Kuncoro: Dismissal of Rosari Saleh

 Rosari Saleh, a professor from the Faculty of Math and Natural Sciences, was one of the candidates in the 2019 rector selection process.
 After he was defeated in the primary, Rosari supported Ari and became a member of his campaign team.
 Rosari was appointed as vice rector following Ari's ascension to the post of rector.
 Rosari was known for his harsh stance against Islam fundamentalists in the Faculty of Math and Natural Sciences and retained her stance after she was appointed vice-rector.

 In October 2020, Ari Kuncoro dismissed Rosari from his post and replaced him with Abdul Haris.
 Rosari's dismissal prompted backlash from the university's internal.

+Tenure Completion

+Kuncoro's tenure as Rector of the University of Indonesia officially concluded on 4 December 2024, succeeded by Prof. Dr. Ir.
+Heri Hermansyah, S.T., M.Eng., IPU..